Version Francaise

 There are regular UK crossings to both Roscoff and St Malo.
 Caen and Cherbourg in Normandy are further away but may also have a crossing that suits you.
 Ferries are convenient for those who want to bring their cars.
 It is also cheaper if you are booking for larger numbers or out of season.
 These days you don’t have to spend hours crossing the Channel as there are now super fast services heading to Brittany.
 Flying is still an option, however.
 Ryanair flies to both Dinard and Brest directly, while Aurigny Air offers flights to Dinard from Manchester, East Midlands, Bristol, Stansted, Gatwick and Southampton, although there is a change at Guernsey.

-What are property prices like?
+Vannes property prices

 The Morbihan Coast has become the most popular destination for British buyers in Brittany making it also the most expensive.
 The rental market is mainly geared towards the French with most international tourists preferring to find somewhere inland.

 Do you know Vannes better than we do?
+Do you have photos of Vannes?

-VANNES AT A GLANCE
+Vannes AT A GLANCE

-WHERE IS VANNES?
+WHERE IS Vannes?

 At the very south of the Morbihan department, in Brittany.

-Vannes Property Mapnew
+Vannes Property Map

 IN THE REGION OF BRITTANY